sepehrnoor/response-time-prediction/README.md

-# Applying Knowledge Tracing to Predict ExerciseResponse Time
+# Applying Knowledge Tracing to Predict Exercise Response Time

 ## Overview
 This is a machine learning pipeline for knowledge tracing.
 It supports several public datasets, and one private dataset.
 It was built with PyTorch, NumPy and Pandas.